hexagontk/hexagon/port_http_server/README.md

 ### Filters

-Before-filters are evaluated before each request, and can read the request and read/modify the response.
+You might know filters as interceptors, or middleware from other libraries.
+Filters are blocks of code executed before or after one or more routes.
+They can read the request and read/modify the response.

-To stop execution, use halt():

-After-filters are evaluated after each request, and can read the request and read/modify the
-response:
+All filters that match a route are executed in the order they are declared.

-Filters optionally take a pattern, causing them to be evaluated only if the request path matches that pattern:
+Filters optionally take a pattern, causing them to be evaluated only if the request path matches that pattern.

 Before and after filters are always executed (if the route is matched).
 But any of them may stop the execution chain if halted.

-You might know before-handlers as filters, interceptors, or middleware from other libraries.

-Before-handlers are matched before every request (including static files, if you enable those).
+If `halt()` is called in one filter, filter processing is stopped for that kind of filter (*before* or *after*).
+In the case of before filters, this also prevent the route from being executed.

+The following code details filters usage:

+@sample port_http_server/src/test/kotlin/com/hexagonkt/http/server/PortHttpServerSamplesTest.kt:filters

 ### Error Handling